vuongducphuong/documentation/content/applications/sales/subscriptions/renewals.rst

    .. image:: renewals/customer-preview-of-a-renewal.png
      :align: center
-     :alt: Customer preview of a renewal with Odoo Subscriptions
+     :alt: Customer preview of a renewal with Leansoft Subscriptions

 When a subscription needs to be renewed, you have the possibility to use a new button called *Renewal quotation*.
 By clicking on it, a new quotation is created.
 From there, start a basic sales